hacs/documentation/source/docs/use/configuration/basic.md

 description: 'Setting up and authenticating the HACS integration'
 ---

+## Setting up the HACS integration

+Follow these steps to set up the HACS integration and authenticate it against the GitHub API.

-## Prerequisites
+### Prerequisites

-This page assumes that you have completed the following steps:
+This guide assumes that you have completed the following steps:

    - [Downloaded HACS](/docs/use/download/prerequisites.md)
    - Restarted Home Assistant

-## Setting up the HACS integration
+### To setting up the HACS integration

 1. In Home Assistant, go to <!-- hacs:my integrations title="**{{coreui('panel.config')}}** > **{{coreui('ui.panel.config.dashboard.devices.main')}}**" -->.
 2. Clear your browser cache.
     - Before HACS can show up in the list, you need to clear your browser cache or perform a hard-refresh.
         !!! tip
             You actually need to do this, don't skip it.

 3. In the bottom right corner, select **+ {{coreui('ui.panel.config.integrations.add_integration')}}**.
 4. Search for **HACS** and select it.